Filed under: Basic Beliefs of Mormons, Mormon Principles, Practices & Precepts

 If we live and act upon this knowledge, we will attract the world to us.
 Parents who place a high priority on their families will gravitate to the Church because it offers the family structure, values, doctrine, and eternal perspective that they seek and cannot find elsewhere.”
 (M. Russell Ballard, “What Matters Most Is What Lasts Longest,” October 1, 2005).
 Read more

-Filed under: Basic Beliefs of Mormons, Discipleship: Following in the Savior's Footsteps, Finding Happiness, Finding Truth, Gospel Principles, Practices & Precepts
+Filed under: Basic Beliefs of Mormons, Discipleship: Following in the Savior's Footsteps, Finding Happiness, Finding Truth, Mormon Principles, Practices & Precepts

 Part one of a series